Covid-19: The peoples’ path from crisis to recovery

 Like all workplaces, Friends of the Earth groups and allied organisations have had to adapt quickly to the health crisis and restrictions on movement - taking care of staff and family, many switching to home working.
 The group in the UK immediately thought about the safety of its network of over 200 local groups, and of the wider society that they engage with.
 They created guidelines for groups, based on government information, stopped in-person events and activities, and carried out training webinars to show how to move events online.

 Across the network, groups innovated with small-scale, local initiatives.
 Friends of the Earth Haiti arranged deliveries of water to households so that people did not need to congregate at water points.
 Alejandra, in Venezuela, established an urban medicinal garden with residents in her neighbourhood.
-In the Philippines, Jason’s foundation (part of a consortium for territories and areas conserved by Indigenous Peoples and local communities), provided training and computers to indigenous women who were suddenly expected to facilitate their children’s online learning.
+In the Philippines, Jayson’s foundation (linked to a global consortium for territories and areas conserved by Indigenous Peoples and local communities), provided training and computers to indigenous women who were suddenly expected to facilitate their children’s online learning.

 Many have, of course, turned to digital technology, setting up networks to share public health care information - in Haiti, Cote d’Ivoire and the Philippines, for example.
 They have also used digital channels to continue to support the development of partner organisations and communities, for example in Haiti where the group helped communities access financial assistance remotely.